7 Steps to Project Closure (Checklist Included)

 Use this free Project Closure Template for Word to manage your projects better.

 The project manager will also review the entire project before closing it, rating performance and comparing that to the baseline.
-The project team will be part of this process, offering their observations and feedback, which is collected in a lesson’s learned document.
+The project team and project management office (PMO) will be part of this process, offering their observations and feedback, which is collected in a lesson’s learned document.
 This provides guidance for future projects.

 The importance of project closure is more than just signing off on all documentation, fulfilling any contracts with vendors and releasing the team to participate in other projects.
 It makes sure that the original objectives of the project have been met and ties up any loose ends, such as risk or issues that have remained open.

-Once the project closeout phase ends, the project management team should produce a document known as the project closure report, which provides an overview of the project performance.
+Once the project closeout phase ends, the PMO should produce a document known as the project closure report, which provides an overview of the project performance.

 What Is a Project Closure Report?